-The Meteorological Services Group at BNL has been recording on-site weather data since 1949.
 The Laboratory is broadly influenced by continental and maritime weather systems.
 Locally, the Long Island Sound, Atlantic Ocean, and associated bays influence wind directions and humidity and provide a moderating influence on extreme summer and winter temperatures.
 The prevailing ground-level winds at BNL are from the southwest during the summer, from the northwest during the winter, and about equally from those two directions during the spring and fall (Nagle 1975, 1978).
-Figure 1-4 shows the 2014 annual wind rose for BNL, which depicts the annual frequency distribution of wind speed and direction, measured at an on-site meteorological tower at heights of 33 feet (10 meters) and 300 feet (85 meters) above land surface.
+Figure 1-4 shows the 2016 annual wind rose for BNL, which depicts the annual frequency distribution of wind speed and direction, measured at an on-site meteorological tower at heights of 33 feet (10 meters) and 300 feet (85 meters) above land surface.

-The average monthly temperature in the area for 2014 was 50 degrees Fahrenheit (°F).
-The average yearly temperature for the area was 52°F. Figures 1-5 and 1-6 show the 2015 monthly mean temperatures and the historical annual mean temperatures, respectively.
-The total annual precipitation in 2014 was 54.25 inches.
-Figures 1-7 and 1-8 show the 2014 monthly and the 65-year annual precipitation data.
-The average snowfall for 2014 was 62.2 inches, well above the 32.50 inches average yearly snowfall for Long Island.
+The average monthly temperature in the area for 2016 was 50 degrees Fahrenheit (°F).
+The average yearly temperature for the area was 52.37 °F. Figures 1-5 and 1-6 show the 2016 monthly mean temperatures and the historical annual mean temperatures, respectively.
+The total annual precipitation in 2016 was 38.93 inches.
+Figures 1-7 and 1-8 show the 2016 monthly and the 65-year annual precipitation data.
+The average snowfall for 2016 was 34.2 inches, just above the 32.50 inches average yearly snowfall for Long Island.